dfelinto/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

    There are three automatic modes, *Automatic*, *Auto Clamped*, and *Vector*, where Blender automatically determines the curve's slope at each control point.
    The neighboring control points have the most influence of the slope, and points further away have a smaller influence.
-This can be controlled per F-curve with the :ref:`Auto Handle Smoothing <bpy.types.FCurve.auto_smoothing>` properties.
+This can be controlled per F-Curve with the :ref:`Auto Handle Smoothing <bpy.types.FCurve.auto_smoothing>` properties.

    By using the other, non-automatic modes, you have full manual control over the slope.